cloudfoundry/routing-acceptance-tests/README.md

 ```
 BBS client cert, key and ca cert for bosh lite environment can be found in `~/workspace/cf-routing-release/src/github.com/cloudfoundry-incubator/cf-router-acceptance-tests/assets/desired_lrp_client/config`.
 Replace `router_config.json` bbs certificate fields with absolute path of certificate files.

+Note:
-Note that IP `10.24.0.134` is IP address of `api_z1/0` job in cf release.
+- IP `10.24.8.10` is IP address of `routing_api_z1/0` job in cf-routing-release.
 If this IP address happens to be different in your cf release then change the entry accordingly.
+- IP `10.24.8.2` is IP address of `tcp_router_z1/0` job in cf-routing-release.

 Make following entry in `/etc/hosts` file
 ```